zhangyiqing1001/SharePoint-Document-Viewer/README.md

 **Note:** The SharePoint solution must be removed before the script can be run again.
 See "Removing the PCC for SharePoint Solution" below.

-To update SharePoint WOPI bindings to PCC WOPI Client
+To update SharePoint WOPI bindings for PCC WOPI Client
 -----------------------------------------------------

 1. In Windows Explorer, right-click **Update-PCCWOPIBinding.ps1** and select **Run with PowerShell**

-    **Note:** If connecting over https, first modify script to remove **-AllowHTTP**
+2. Enter the host name that was specified when installing PCC WOPI Client
+3. If PCC WOPI Client is installed using SSL, select [Y]es when prompted, otherwise, select [N]o

     **Troubleshooting Tip:** If selecting PDF document link using Google Chrome does not open in PCC viewer: